void-intelligence/Vortex/README.md

 // Our Main Network class
 using Vortex.Network;

-// We need access to the Enum listing all layers within the Utility namespace using Vortex.Layer.Utility;
+// We need access to the Layers since we'll be creating them using Vortex.Layer.Kernels;

 // Activation Kernels
 using Vortex.Activation.Kernels;